Mold is commonly looked down upon as more of an inconvenience or aesthetically

 Although the danger to an average adult may be considered as a minor hazard, the

-danger to younger kids seem to be greatly underestimated.
+danger to younger kids seems to be greatly underestimated.
 This post looks at the danger

 mold poses for the younger demographic and points to some sources of information that